Caleydo/caleydo-doc/data.md

 ## Data Processing

 ### Clustering
 Clustering creates a grouping of a perspective.
-To run a clustering algorithm you have to specify an input dataset, a perspective for the row and a perspective for the columns (see [Dataset Principles](#Dataset_Principles)).
-If those are specified you a dialog similar to the one on the right will be shown.
+You can trigger a clustering dialog either using "Data" - "Cluster Data" in the main or using the context menu of a data node in the [Data-View Integrator](basics.md).
+To run a clustering algorithm you first have to specify an input dataset, a perspective for the row and a perspective for the columns (see [Dataset Principles](#Dataset_Principles)).
 ![](i/clustering.png "Clustering GUI")

-Caleydo can cluster either the columns or the rows of a perspective.

-Two different distance measures are available:
+Next, you have to specify whether you want to cluster rows or columns, which are denominated by their ID type.
+In the shown example, "Gene" is selected.

+Caleydo provides the following distance measures:

- * the Euclidean distance and
+ * Euclidean distance
- * the Pearson correlation
+ * Pearson correlation
+ * Manhattan distance
+ * Chebyshev distance

 You also have to choose whether you want to replace the grouping in the input perspective, or whether you want to create a new perspective with a new grouping.
 The latter adds an additional perspective to the dataset.